AWegnerGitHub/awegnergithub.github.io-content/2017_04_20_review_of_deep_learning_prereq_numpy.md

 line.
 I've posted my [IPython Notebooks][7] on GitHub.

 One other thing this course does is introduce users to the assumptions the instructor makes about the students.
 Machine learning and data science, in general, have a lot of math behind them.
-The instructor assumes that students have the theorectical background for this and teaches how to implement this math in Numpy.
+The instructor assumes that students have the theoretical background for this and teaches how to implement this math in Numpy.
 Note to self: Brush up on those math skills.
 I haven't used some of this in a long time.

 ## Final Thoughts